 In between takes, roll your shoulders, walk around, and stretch your arms gently to make sure you don’t stiffen up.

 Do you have any tips for facing your fears, and being on camera?
-Please share in the comments below!
+Let us know on Instagram, Facebook, Twitter, or LinkedIn!